 Resource Allocation Matrix

-At a very high level, the Resource Allocation Matrix is used in the context of business, marketing, finance.
+At a very high level, the Resource Allocation Matrix is used in the context of business, management, finance.

 Resource Allocation Matrix quadrant descriptions, including examples